Head of Economics & Business Studies: Ms L Stephens, BA (Hons) York

 Think about the new top you bought last week: what businesses made it possible for you to be wearing it right now?
 Not just obvious ones like the shop and factory, but what about the cotton growers, the label makers, the delivery companies and the marketing professionals who persuaded you to buy it?
 Considering all those processes and people allows you begin to understand what Business Studies is about.
 Business principles and practices are used in every business and workplace, making Business Studies a valuable, interesting and useful GCSE to study.

-You do not have to study this course in order to study Economics A level in the Luckley Sixth Form.
+You do not have to study this course in order to study Economics or Business A level.

 There could hardly be a more exciting time to study Economics.
 Terms like ‘credit crunch’, ‘budget deficit’, ‘poverty trap’ and ‘brain drain’ have become part of our everyday language.
 Leaders have to look for increasingly innovative responses to ensure their citizens and businesses stay one step ahead.
 Studying Economics will give you the tools to address these complex issues; you may not have studied Economics or Business before but that does not matter.
 This course will give you a fascinating, and useful, insight into the real world.